equwal/clic/README.md

 + d : display the raw response

-In addition to the previous keybinding, a different layout coexists, permitting to use clic with the numpad with only one hand :
+In addition to the previous keybinding, a different layout coexists, permitting clic to be used with the numpad with only one hand:

 + "a number" : follow the link "number
 + / : previous page